mars0i/lescent/README.md

 doesn't imply that there are multiple alleles that are tracked; all that's required is that reproductive success be random (with replacement) in discrete generations with fixed population size.

+One good introduction to concepts underlying the coalescent and coalescent simulations is:

+  "Genealogical trees, coalescent theory and the analysis of genetic polymorphisms"<br/>
+  Rosenberg, Noah A. and Nordborg, Magnus<br/>
+  *Nature Reviews Genetics*, May 2002, v.
+3 no. 5, pp. 380-390.<br/>

 ##### Possible future additions: